Dolphins have the scientific class of Mammalia, which specifies that they are mammals. Dolphins are the marine mammal family with the most species.

 Rarely do we think first about dolphins, perhaps because they live in the sea and many people think they are fish.

-A mammal by definition is a “warm-blooded vertebrate animal of a class that is distinguished by the possession of hair or fur, females that secrete milk for the nourishment of the young, and (typically) the birth of live young.”
+A mammal is a warm-blooded vertebrate animal of a class that is distinguished by the possession of hair or fur.
+Females secrete milk to nourish the young and (typically) the birth of live young.

 Dolphins and other marine mammals are classed as such because they possess all of these traits.